 Find out more about the work of the national Committees here!
 (New presentations are added regularly)

 Or read this fantastic publication on the work of the African National Committees (publication is in both French and English), featuring the work of our National Committees in Senegal, Cameroon and Mali, and our (at time of press) National Committees Under Construction in Mozambique and Niger – and made possible thanks to Blue Shield Germany and the German Federal Foreign Office.

 Are you looking for the guidance to create a national committee?

-or read about the work of national committees in the national committee meeting reports.
+or read about the work of national committees in the reports from meetings

 You can also read about the work of the Blue Shield International Board